From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 To extract age features, let $\mathcal{X} = \{(x^{(i)}, y_{age}^{(i)})\}_{i=1}^N$ represent a dataset with $N$ samples, where $x^{(i)} \in \mathbb{R}^{H \times W \times C}$ is the $i$-th facial image of height $H$, width $W$, and $C$ color channels, and $y_{age}^{(i)} \in \mathbb{R}$ is the corresponding age label.
 The objective is to learn a mapping function $f_{age}: \mathcal{X} \to \mathcal{Z}_{age}$, where $\mathcal{Z}_{age} \in \mathbb{R}^{d_{age}}$ is a feature space of dimension $d_{age}$.
 The extracted age feature $z^{(i)}_{age} = f_{age}(x^{(i)})$ encodes information that reflects the natural progression of aging while ensuring generalization across unseen identities and scenarios.

 After feature extraction, age estimation can be formulated as a regression problem, where the goal is to predict the chronological age $\hat{y}_{age}^{(i)} \in \mathbb{R}$ from a given facial image $x^{(i)}$.
-The model is trained to minimize the error between the predicted age $\hat{y}_{age}^{(i)}$ and the ground-truth age $y_{age}^{(i)}$.
+The model is trained to minimize the error between the predicted age $\hat{y}_{age}^{(i)}$ and the ground-truth age $y_{age}^{(i)}$, and the learned features should be positioned in the feature space align with the direction of the age progression.

-In contrast, the objective of AIFR is to preserve identity across different ages.
+In contrast, AIFR aims to preserve identity across different ages.
 Given a set of facial images $\{x^{(j)}\}_{j=1}^M$ of the same individual taken at different ages, the model should map these images to a shared identity feature space $\mathcal{Z}_{id}$, where identity remains invariant to age-related changes.
 Let $z^{(j)}_{id} = f_{id}(x^{(j)})$ represent the identity feature vector extracted from image $x^{(j)}$, where $f_{id}$ is the learned mapping function.
 To ensure identity preservation, the model must minimize the distance among the identity features $\{z^{(j)}_{id}\}_{j=1}^M$.